Draft Revise: More revenue, less headache.

 Design is hard.
 A/B testing is hard.
 And optimizing your store is terrifying.
 Presenting Draft Revise, a time- and battle-tested design strategy that helps you run tests and make decisions that generate outsize revenue for your store.

 Quit designing by speculation

 But taking many small steps to improve an existing theme is so much easier than a wholesale redesign.
 Small steps are faster, cheaper, and they result in less internal conflict and less overall risk.
 Small steps allow you to test the effects of your changes precisely.
 On the other hand, full-scale reworks change so many things that you don’t know what, if anything, might have contributed to your success or failure.

-Then, you might start with A/B tests on the usual suspects: headlines, calls to action.
+Then, you might start by testing the usual suspects: headlines, calls to action.
 But how do you know what to change?
 And where?
 What would you change it to?
 And how can you measure whether those changes were effective?
 You hired an agency who helped with the redesign, but now they’re nowhere to be found.
 You could do it internally, but you’ve got your own work to do.

 Design is speculative until you put it in front of real, paying customers – and making the wrong moves can be costly.
 Fortunately, we can help you design in a way that reduces risk, provides clarity, and generates the hell out of additional revenue for you.

 How this happens in practice

 We predominantly do this by focusing on researching your customers.
 What are their motivations?
 What’s their current behavior on your site?
 Are there any particular browsers or operating systems that are leaking sales?
 Do you really know what’s actually spurring them to buy?

 You might laugh and think that a well-considered research process isn’t necessary.
 But 1) I have researched customer behavior for a decade, so maybe I have an ace or six up my sleeve; and 2) of all the tests I’ve run, those which are backed with concrete, actionable research have a 53.57% overall win rate.